 Basis for Listing

-In habit, B. rugulosum resembles B. dissectum forma obliquum (cutleaf grapefern) and B. multifidum with which it commonly grows, but its leaf emerges from the ground in late May before the former and after the latter.
-Sterile deltoid leaf blades average 4-8 cm (1.6-3.1 in.) long, with the stalk more or less the same length (shorter in sun forms and longer in shade forms).
-Unlike the rounded lobes of the leaf of B. multifidum, the B. rugulosum leaf has angular lobes, mostly 2-5 mm (0.08- 0.2 in.) wide, with the edge of the leaf mostly coarsely and irregularly toothed.
-Botrychium rugulosum's teeth are dentate (wide-based, squarish, outward-pointing) as opposed to the serrate (narrow, sharp, forward pointing, saw-like) teeth of B. dissectum forma obliquum.
-The leaf of B. rugulosum may maintain its green color, while the leaf of B. dissectum can turn a drab, reddish color and then become bronze-colored in autumn.
+Visually, B. rugulosum resembles B. dissectum (dissected grapefern) and B. multifidum (leathery grapefern), with which it commonly grows; however, its leaf emerges from the ground in late May, before the former and after the latter.
+The sterile deltoid-shaped leaf blade averages 4-8 cm (1.6-3.1 in.) long, with the petiole more or less the same length (shorter in sun forms and longer in shade forms).
+Unlike the rounded lobes of the leaf of B. multifidum, the leaf of B. rugulosum has angular lobes, mostly 2-5 mm (0.08- 0.20 in.) wide, with the edges coarsely and irregularly toothed.
+The marginal teeth are dentate (wide-based, squarish and outward-pointing), as opposed to the serrate (narrow, sharp, forward pointing and saw-like) teeth of B. dissectum forma obliquum.
+The leaf of B. rugulosum may maintain its green color, while the leaf of B. dissectum can turn a drab reddish color and then turn bronze-colored in autumn.

-Botrychium rugulosum grows in low, moist habitats in brushy or grassy areas and in open forest areas.
-It can be found growing in mossy areas in forests of Pinus banksiana (jack pine) or P. resinosa (red pine).
+Botrychium rugulosum grows in low and moist habitats in brushy or grassy areas and in open forested areas.
+It can be found growing in mossy areas in fire-dependent forests of Pinus banksiana (jack pine) or P. resinosa (red pine).
 Botrychium rugulosum also occurs in the transition zone between these habitats and adjacent habitats.
-In most locations, there may be only 1 or a few individuals occurring with relatively more common species of Botrychium, especially B. dissectum and B. multifidum, with which it is often confused.
+In most locations, there may be only one or a few individuals occurring with relatively more common species of Botrychium, especially B. dissectum and B. multifidum, with which it is easily confused.

 Biology / Life History

 The leaf of B. rugulosum is semi-evergreen and persists through the winter.
-When summer approaches, the old frond deteriorates as the new frond emerges (U.S. Forest Service 1999).
-The species epithet rugulosum refers to its tendency to become more or less wrinkled and convex (Wagner and Wagner 1993).
+When summer approaches, the old leaf deteriorates as the new leaf emerges (USFS 1999).
+The species epithet “rugulosum” refers to the tendency to become more or less wrinkled and convex (Wagner and Wagner 1993).
 Another common name for this species is ternate grape fern.

 Conservation / Management

 The preference of B. rugulosum for open habitats and openings within forests suggests that it may be adapted to exploit certain habitats in early successional communities.
-This could complicate management, because the natural dynamics of early successional and rapidly evolving communities are notoriously difficult to mimic with artificial means.
-These habitats normally rely on a complex interaction of events as varied as an insect outbreak, windstorm, fire, and erosion.
-Very few of the known habitats of B. rugulosum are large enough or wild enough to support such ecosystem processes.
-Immediate threats include development projects, habitat alteration, herbicide, and water level manipulation (U.S. Forest Service 1999).
+This could complicate management because the natural dynamics of early successional and rapidly evolving communities are notoriously difficult to mimic with artificial means.
+These habitats normally rely on a complex interaction of events as varied as insect outbreak, windstorm, fire, and erosion.
+Very few of the known habitats of B. rugulosum are large enough or “wild” enough to support such ecosystem processes.
+Immediate threats include development projects, habitat alteration, herbicide, and water level manipulation (USFS 2000).

 Conservation Efforts in Minnesota

-The design of a Minnesota DNR off-highway-vehicle park near the town of Gilbert was modified to preserve some B. rugulosum habitat.
+The design of a Minnesota Department of Natural Resources’ off-highway-vehicle park near the town of Gilbert was modified to preserve some B. rugulosum habitat.